 Suppose you want to use your bitcoin funds from a cold wallet like a Denarium coin or paper wallet; you first need to transfer the funds to an online wallet.
 Several desktop and mobile wallets enable sweeping funds by inserting a private key.
-This guide shows you step-by-step how to transfer bitcoin and bitcoin hard fork coins from cold wallet to Coinomi mobile wallet.
-Coinomi is just one option, but the process is similar with many other mobile and desktop wallets.
+This guide shows you step-by-step how to transfer bitcoin and bitcoin hard fork coins from a cold wallet to a mobile wallet.
+Coinomi is just one option and used here is as an example, but the process is similar to many other mobile and desktop wallets.
+We don’t recommend any certain mobile wallet or take responsibility for problems related to any other services than Coinmotion.

 Bitcoin hard forks